wzxzhuxi/rknn-3588-npu-yolo-accelerate/README.md

 ## Main Features

 - **Thread Pool Acceleration**: Uses thread pool technology to enhance model processing speed.
-- **Educational Comments**: Adds detailed comments to key parts of the code to facilitate understanding and learning for beginners.
+- **Educational Comments**: Adds detailed comments to key parts of the code to facilitate understanding and learning for beginners.(The comments are in Chinese)
 - **Open Source Foundation**: Based on an open-source project, inheriting and extending its functionality.

 ## Instructions